 Some sections of the Buddhist studies curriculum are related to Tibet and Tibetan language, history, and culture.

-They also offer a one-year part-time certificate and a one-year diploma in Tibetan language and literature.
+They also offer a one-year part-time certificate and diploma in Tibetan language and literature.
 If you are looking for a Tibetan language course in Delhi, this is the best place to study.

 Website – Link | Read — Language Courses in Delhi University